Fashion Photographer Verena Mandragora

 Were you educated in photography, or are you self-taught?

 I studied theatre, film, media and art history.
 That is a good background when it comes to picture composition or iconography.
 I have learned (and are still learning) the techniques from other photographers and something very classic: books.
 Although there are also some great tutorials and channels on Youtube, I am more the „learning by doing“-kind of person.

 What camera do you use the majority of the time?

-A digital single lens reflex camera.
+A digital single-lens reflex camera.
 Full frame.
-I love analogue medium format as well, but I have not used it for jobs yet.
+I love the analogue medium format as well, but I have not used it for jobs yet.

-You are mostly focus on fashion photography.
-Once you’ve mastered this, is there any other types of photography you’re looking to move into?
+You are mostly focused on fashion photography.
+Once you’ve mastered this, are there any other types of photography you’re looking to move into?